What’s in the Water?

 A scallop is held up to show its muscle

-Most scallop farming practices in Maine use gear that hangs from horizontal, underwater longlines, though some producers use cages that sit directly
+Most scallop farming practices in Maine use gear that hangs from horizontal, underwater longlines, though some producers use cages that sit directly on the seabed.

 When passing a scallop farm it’s likely you will only see a series of buoys marking the location of underwater gear.
 Unlike some other shellfish aquaculture species, scallops can’t tolerate open air.
 They need to be completely submerged in water at all times.
 All aquaculture sites in Maine are required to have their corners marked with yellow buoys that read “SEA FARM” on them.